wavicle/flask-tutorials/README.md

 # flask-tutorials
-Tutorials for the Flask web framework in Python
+A series of tutorials for the Flask web framework in Python